richardcrng/redux-leaves/src/docs/customLogic.md

 ## Example 2: custom action creator using `payload` and `wholeState`

+When we define custom reducer logic to pass to `reduxLeaves`, by default the custom action creators accept one argument, which becomes the action payload.

 ```js
 import { createStore } from 'redux'
 import reduxLeaves from 'reduxLeaves'